hashicorp/consul/GOVERNANCE.md

 The project lead is elected by CoreDNS maintainers according to an individual's technical merit to CoreDNS project.

-The current project lead is identified in the top level [OWNERS](OWNERS) file with the string `project lead` and the term behind the name.
+The current project lead is identified in the [CODEOWNERS](CODEOWNERS) file with the string `project lead` and the term behind the name in a comment at the top of the file.

 ## Expectations from Maintainers